FoalTS/foal/docs/authentication-and-access-control/quick-start.md

 }
 ```

+TODO: add an example with JWT and cookies.

 ## SPA + API / Mobile + API (no cookies)

 With these implementations, the user logs in with the route `POST /login` and receives a token in exchange in the response body.
 Then, when the user makes a request to the API, the token must be included in the `Authorization` header using the bearer sheme.